What is Asset Liability Management?

 Another important ratio to manage the asset and liabilities is the asset coverage ratio, which determines the number of assets available to pay off the debts.

 The higher the asset coverage ratio, the more asset, the company is having to pay off its debt.
 Companies should at least have this ratio as more than 1.

 Examples of Asset Liability Management in Different Industries

 Banks are the financial intermediary between its customers and future endeavors.
 Banks take a deposit from their customers for which they are obliged to pay interest.
 From these deposits, they provide loans for which they receive interest income.
 Banks need to implement strong asset-liability management to ensure between net interest income and to ensure that it can pay off its customer deposits at any given time.

 #2 – Insurance Companies

 Insurance companies provide two types of insurance: life and non-life.
 Non- life insurance is property and vehicle insurance.
-Insurance companies receive payment from other party but they are liable to pay some lump sum amount as and when required.
-So they will have to make sure that at any time they are having the funds available to pay off these liabilities.
+Insurance companies receive payment from other parties, but they are liable to pay some lump sum amount as and when required.
+So they will have to make sure that at any time, they are having the funds available to pay off these liabilities.

 #3 – Benefit Plan

-Benefit Plans such as future retirement plans take some funds out of employees’ salaries and then in future pay this amount with the applicable rate at the time of retirement.
-These groups need to make sure that they are having funds to meet these liabilities.
+Benefit Plans such as future retirement plans take some funds out of employees’ salaries and then, in the future, pay this amount with the applicable rate at the time of retirement.
+These groups need to make sure that they have funds to meet these liabilities.